crypto-org-chain/chain-docs/docs/chain-details/govprocess.md

 Creating a parameter-change governance proposal involves two kinds of risk: losing proposal deposit amounts and potentially altering the function of the network in an undesirable way.
 Some of the examples are:
   - SoftwareUpgradeProposal: for breaking changes and binary updates
   - CancelSoftwareUpgradeProposal: for revoking the plained upgraded proposal
+- Community Pool Spend Proposal<br/>
+It unlocks the potential for token-holders to vote to approve spending from the Community Pool.
+Engaging publicly with the community is the opportunity to develop relationships with stakeholders and to educate them about the importance of your work.
+If your the proposal passes, your account will be credited the supported amount of your proposal request.
 - Text Proposal
 You can also choose to submit the proposal in plaintext format.